webrecorder/warcio.js/README.md

 Browser Streams API [ReadableStream](https://developer.mozilla.org/en-US/docs/Web/API/ReadableStream) is also supported.

-Gzip-compressed WARC records are automatically decompressed using [pako](https://github.com/nodeca/pako) library.
+Gzip-compressed WARC records are automatically decompressed using [pako](https://github.com/nodeca/pako) library, while gzip compression uses native Compression Streams where available.

 <details>
   <summary>This example can be used in the browser to parse a streaming WARC file:</summary>